kubeflow/community/proposals/872-spark-history-server-mcp/README.md

 ## Summary

-This proposal requests adoption of the Spark History Server MCP project into the Kubeflow ecosystem.
+This proposal requests **donation and adoption** of the existing Spark History Server MCP project into the Kubeflow ecosystem.
 The [Spark History Server](https://spark.apache.org/docs/latest/monitoring.html#web-uis) is [Apache Spark](https://spark.apache.org/docs/latest/index.html)'s built-in web UI service that provides access to information about completed Spark applications, including job execution details, stage performance, and task-level metrics.

-Our project provides a Model Context Protocol (MCP) server that enables AI agents to analyze this Spark application data through natural language queries, complementing the existing Kubeflow Spark Operator with intelligent observability capabilities.
+**Our fully developed and production-ready project** provides a Model Context Protocol (MCP) server that enables AI agents to analyze this Spark application data through natural language queries, complementing the existing Kubeflow Spark Operator with intelligent observability capabilities.
+The project is **mature with multiple releases** and is being donated to ensure community-driven maintenance and future enhancement within the Kubeflow ecosystem.

 ## What is Spark History Server?